 OSD would be proud to have you in their ranks!
 Before you enlist, here is what you need to know:

 What are the Operation Special Deliver doula requirements?

 - Take a labor doula training in the last 5 years; OR hold current Labor Doula certification by an organization listed below:

-- Bebo Mia
+- Bebo Mia (if in-person training taken)